rdcn93/SearchFight_CodingChallenge/README.md

 # SearchFight_CodingChallenge

-Programming Challenge:
-Searchfight
-To determine the popularity of programming languages on the internet we want to you to write an application that queries search engines and compares how many results they return, for example:
+To determine the popularity of programming languages on the internet we want to you to write an application that queries search engines and compares how many results they return.

 ### Example
 * C:\> searchfight.exe .net java
 * .net: Google: 4450000000 MSN Search: 12354420